ibarsi/igorbarsi/src/pages/blog/habitual-testing/index.md

 ---
-path: "/blog/habitual-testing"
+path: '/blog/habitual-testing'
-date: "03-31-2018"
+date: '03-31-2018'
-title: "Habitual Testing: Transform Negative Software Testing Culture By Leveraging Your Subconscious"
+title: 'Habitual Testing: Transform Negative Software Testing Culture By Leveraging Your Subconscious'
 ---

 I think we can all agree that testing code is valuable.